-Temp Stick is one of the most fully-featured remote temperature monitors on the market.
+Temp Stick is one of the most fully-featured remote temperature monitors.
 We wouldn’t recommend this to someone just looking for casual temperature monitoring.
 If you require precise readings — for example, greenhouse temperature monitoring or duct temperature monitoring (to ensure proper HVAC operation) — the Temp Stick is the device you want.

 Is the experience inhibited somewhat by the Temp Stick’s use of AA batteries for power?
 Sure.
 But with more than adequate battery life and frequent reporting, we don’t think it’s a big deal that the readings aren’t necessarily real-time.

-We value the historical data functionality much more, and with instantaneous alerts based on our preset values, we’re able to act if our pipes are in danger of freezing.
+We value the historical data functionality much more, and with instantaneous alerts based on our preset values, we can act if our pipes are in danger of freezing.

 The Temp Stick isn’t a cheap remote temperature sensor: at $149, it’s one of the most expensive in terms of price.
 Before you decide, we’ve come up with two potential alternatives to the Temp Stick that are cheaper but still high quality.

-- The sensor can store up to 20 days of readings
+- The sensor can store approximately one month of readings